-1.13 Securities lending is the lending of equity and fixed income securities held in the System to qualified borrowers who provide collateral in exchange for temporary use of the securities.
+1.13 Securities lending is the lending of equity and fixed income securities held in the Fund to qualified borrowers who provide collateral in exchange for temporary use of the securities.
 Incremental income is generated through fees or the investment of the collateral during the time of the loan.

 Securities lending income is only a secondary consideration to the operation of a securities portfolio.
 If it interferes with the portfolio management or the risks versus the return for a specific portfolio are uncertain, the securities will not be loaned out.
 All loaned securities must be collateralized and marked to market daily.
+Non-U.S.

-Non-U.S. dollar denominated securities shall be collateralized at 105 percent of current market value.
-Domestic U.S. dollar denominated securities must be collateralized at 102 percent of current market value.
+securities shall be collateralized at 105 percent of current market value.
+Domestic securities must be collateralized at 102 percent of current market value.